yanancai/AI-Youtube-Shorts-Generator/README.md

 - **Multiple Formats**: Transcriptions saved as text (for GPT), JSON (structured), and SRT (subtitles)
 - **Customizable Prompts**: GPT prompts stored in external `prompt.ninja` file for easy customization
 - **Optional Cropping**: Face detection and vertical cropping can be applied optionally
+- **🆕 Word-by-Word Subtitles**: Karaoke-style highlighting subtitles that sync with speech

 This tool is currently in version 0.5 and might have some bugs.